sirarsalih/sirarsalih.github.io/_posts/2016-06-11-first-post.md

 tags: [misc]
 ---

-First post in the new blog!
-My old blog can be found [here](https://sirarsalih.com/).
+Welcome to the new blog!
+I've migrated all posts from the old blog, which can be found [here](https://sirars.wordpress.com/).